sokolj1/minimal-mistakes/_posts/2018-04-05-Interactive-Super-Bowl-Tableau-Dashboard.md

 - [Udemy Tableau 10 Desktop Training](https://www.udemy.com/tableau-10/learn/v4/content).
 - [Official Tableau Training Videos](https://www.tableau.com/learn/training).

-Students can download a one-year Tableau Desktop license for _*free*_ [here](https://www.tableau.com/academic/students).
+Students can download a one-year [Tableau Desktop](https://www.tableau.com/academic/students) license for _free_.
 For everyone else, Tableau skills can still be honed with [Tableau Public](https://public.tableau.com/en-us/s/), the medium that I will use to ultimately post my Tableau workbook.

 ### Final Deliverable: Tableau Dashboard
 The end product is the dashboard below rendered using Tableau Public.
+The workbook can be downloaded by clicking on the 'download' icon on the bottom right corner of the dashboard.

 <iframe src = "https://public.tableau.com/views/SuperBowlWinProbabilities/SuperBowl46-52?:showVizHome=no&:embed=true" width="1100" height="805"></iframe>